protzermotzer/E6IMAGE/README.md

 previewfiledest = '/this/is/an/example'
 savefiledest = '/this/is/another/example'
 ```
+**Do not change the double brackets on line 91!**
-**Make sure neither ends with a forward slash!
-This is added automatically by the code!**
+**Make sure neither ends with a forward slash, this is added automatically by the code!**

 If there are any issues, please do not hesitate to contact me.